Trinidad and Tobago's Information

 Tourism is a significant industry here, with most visitors favoring the idyllic island of Tobago.

-The island changed hands many times between the British, Dutch and French, and finally Britain consolidated its hold on both islands in the late 18th century, then combining them into the colony of Trinidad and Tobago in 1889.
+The island changed hands many times between the British, Dutch and French, and finally Britain consolidated its hold on both islands in the late 18th century, then combining them into the colony of Trinidad and Tobago.